HiFiPhile/mj_pdf_reader/README.md

 ## MJ PDF V2.0.0 Release Notes
 * Rebranded the app as MJ PDF with a new original icon.
 * Search has become blazingly fast.
-* You can search the the results of a search.
+* Added the ability to filter search results.
 * Added support for Hyperlinks.
 * Added a Table of Content page.
 * Added a page to see a list of all the links embedded in the file.